Mayurji/mayurji.github.io/_machine-learning/Loss Functions.md

 [W. Edwards Deming](https://en.wikipedia.org/wiki/W._Edwards_Deming) and [Nassim Nicholas Taleb](https://en.wikipedia.org/wiki/Nassim_Nicholas_Taleb) argue that **empirical reality**, not nice mathematical properties, should  be the sole basis for selecting loss functions, and real losses often  aren't mathematically nice and aren't differentiable, continuous,  symmetric, etc. For example, a person who arrives before a plane gate  closure can still make the plane, but a person who arrives after can  not, a discontinuity and asymmetry which makes arriving slightly late  much more costly than arriving slightly early.
 In drug dosing, the cost  of too little drug may be lack of efficacy, while the cost of too much  may be tolerable toxicity, another example of asymmetry.
 Traffic, pipes, beams, ecologies, climates, etc. may tolerate increased load or stress  with little noticeable change up to a point, then become backed up or  break catastrophically.
 These situations, Deming and Taleb argue, are  common in real-life problems, perhaps more common than classical smooth, continuous, symmetric, differentials cases.[[13\]](https://en.wikipedia.org/wiki/Loss_function#cite_note-13)

-Long story short, the loss function built should be based on problem in-hand and how small changes in some factor has diverse changes
+Long story short, the loss function built should be based on problem in-hand and how small changes in some factor has significant impact on the system.

 ### Reference